perkeep/perkeep/doc/publishing/README.md

-When Perkeep is serving in HTTP mode behind a HTTPS reverse proxy, further settings are necessary to set up communication between publisher and the parent camlistored process.
+When Perkeep is serving in HTTP mode behind a HTTPS reverse proxy, further settings are necessary to set up communication between publisher and the parent perkeepd process.

 The settings are:

 * "listen" is the address publisher should listen on
-* "apiHost" URL prefix for publisher to connect to camlistored
+* "apiHost" URL prefix for publisher to connect to perkeepd
-* "backendURL" URL for camlistored to reach publisher
+* "backendURL" URL for perkeepd to reach publisher

-Assuming camlistored is serving HTTP on port 3179, and we want the to run publisher on port 3155, the following settings can be used:
+Assuming perkeepd is serving HTTP on port 3179, and we want the to run publisher on port 3155, the following settings can be used:

     "publish": {